Andrew Bryan (Baptist): Origin and family

-The Beginning of Preaching
+The beginning of preaching

-While growing up on the plantation, Brampton, Bryan came across a man by the name of George Liele.
-Liele was the first African American to be ordained and the first to travel out of the country.
+While growing up on the Brampton plantation, Bryan came across a man named George Liele.
+Liele was the first African American to be ordained and travel out of the country.
 Bryan and Liele became good friends and started preaching alongside each other.
-In 1783, Bryan and his wife were baptized along with some other slaves.
-Abraham Marshall and Jesse Peters baptized 45 people that followed Bryan's teachings.
-Those 45 people regularly organized then became his congregation.
-Bryan was then ordained and became the pastor of the first Baptist church of Savannah, Georgia.
+In 1783, Bryan and his wife were baptized along with some other enslaved people.
+Abraham Marshall and Jesse Peters baptized 45 people who followed Bryan's teachings.
+Those 45 people regularly organized and then became his congregation.
+Bryan was ordained and became the pastor of the first Baptist church in Savannah, Georgia.
 Sampson was the first deacon of the church.
 Bryan would preach along the Savannah River.
-Liele went away to Jamaica and Bryan took over the churches that Liele would preach at, which caused an expansion in Bryan's congregation.
-One of these locations was owned by a man named Edward Davis in Yamacraw.
-Edward Davis encouraged Bryan to build a religious place in the village of Yamacraw.
+Liele went away to Jamaica, and Bryan took over the churches that Liele would preach at, which caused an expansion in Bryan's congregation.
+One of these locations was owned by Edward Davis in Yamacraw.
+Davis encouraged Bryan to build a religious place in the village of Yamacraw.
 The gatherings at the village of Yamacraw got so big that the white community thought it was a plot of rebellion.

-Service Interruptions and Arrest
+Service interruptions and arrest

-Andrew Bryan became good at preaching that a lot of people were showing up to his services in the village of Yamacraw.
-The white community did not like that there were a lot of African American people gathering for Bryan's services.
-The slave masters did not want their slaves listening to Bryan because they believed that he was plotting a rebellion.
-The slaves that did attend the services were harassed by whites.
-The slaves were punished with whipping, shackling, hanging, beating, burning, and imprisonment.
+Andrew Bryan became so good at preaching that many people attended his services in the village of Yamacraw.
+The white community did not like that there were a lot of African-American people gathering for Bryan's services.
+The enslavers did not want the people they enslaved to listen to Bryan because they believed that he was plotting a rebellion.
+Whites harassed the enslaved people who did attend the services.
+The enslaved people were punished with whipping, shackling, hanging, beating, burning, and imprisonment.
 The church services were interrupted constantly by the whites.
-Bryan was accused of plotting of a rebellion, so he was beaten and thrown in jail.
-Sampson was also thrown jail along with Bryan.
+Bryan was accused of plotting a rebellion, so he was beaten and thrown in jail.
+Sampson was also thrown in jail along with Bryan.
 Jonathan Bryan and other plantation owners protested the arrest of Andrew Bryan.
-The case was analyzed by Justice of the Inferior Court of Chatham County and it resulted in Bryan and Samson being found innocent and released.
-After they were released, Bryan went back preaching at Jonathan Bryan's barn from sunrise to sunset.
+The Justice of the Inferior Court of Chatham County analyzed the case, resulting in Bryan and Samson being found innocent and released.
+After they were released, Bryan returned to preaching at Jonathan Bryan's barn from sunrise to sunset.